angeleah/grapi/README.md

   + using ruby 2.1.0( if using rbenv and you don't have this ruby, after installing, $ gem install bundler)
   + $ bundle.

+- To run the specs:
+  + Follow the steps to Getting Started.
+  + $ rspec

 - Step 1: Import data.
   + Follow the steps to Getting Started.
   + To seed the app with data, you can feed it .csv, .psv, or .ssv files.